 The Single Resolution Fund ("SRF") has been established by the SRMR and is composed of contributions by credit institutions (including the Issuer) and certain investment firms in the participating Member States of the Banking Union.
-The SRF shall be gradually built up during the initial period of eight years (2016 - 2023) and shall reach the target level of at least 1 per cent. of the amount of covered deposits of all credit institutions (including the Issuer) within the Banking Union by 31 December 2023.
+The SRF has been gradually built up over a period of eight years (2016 - 2023).
+The target size of the SRF of at least 1 per cent. of the amount of covered deposits of the credit institutions in all countries of the Banking Union (including the Issuer) was reached on 31 December 2023.
+No regular annual contributions will be collected in 2024 from the institutions falling in scope of the SRF, i.e., contributions would (only) be collected in the event of specific circumstances or resolution actions involving the use of the SRF.

-The Issuer, the Raiffeisen Regional Banks, Raiffeisen Banks and selected subsidiaries of RBI and of the Raiffeisen Regional Banks entered into an agreement dated 15 March 2021 establishing an institutional protection scheme according to Article 113(7) CRR ("IPS") (the "Raiffeisen IPS") which was recognised, together with its operational unit, a cooperative under the name of Österreichische Raiffeisen-Sicherungseinrichtung eGen ("ÖRS"), as a separate statutory (Austrian) deposit guarantee and investor protection scheme according to the Austrian Deposit Guarantee and Investor Protection Act (Einlagensicherungs- und Anlegerentschädigungsgesetz - "ESAEG") by the FMA on 28 May 2021.
+The Issuer, the Raiffeisen Regional Banks, Raiffeisen Banks and selected subsidiaries of RBI and of the Raiffeisen Regional Banks entered into an agreement dated 15 March 2021 establishing an institutional protection scheme according to Article 113(7) CRR ("IPS") (the "Raiffeisen IPS") which was recognised, together with its operational unit - a cooperative under the name of Österreichische Raiffeisen-Sicherungseinrichtung eGen ("ÖRS") - as a separate statutory (Austrian) deposit guarantee and investor protection scheme according to the Austrian Deposit Guarantee and Investor Protection Act (Einlagensicherungs- und Anlegerentschädigungsgesetz - "ESAEG") by the FMA on 28 May 2021.
 The switch by the Issuer from the general statutory Austrian deposit guarantee and investor protection scheme of Einlagensicherung AUSTRIA Ges.m.b.H. ("ESA") to the new one of ÖRS according to the ESAEG became effective on 29 November 2021.